-Beth Kaplan (member at large), who holds an MFA in Creative Writing from UBC, is the author of three nonfiction books: a biography, a memoir, and a guide to writing memoir, which is the textbook for her courses.
-She has taught memoir and personal essay writing at Ryerson University for 25 years and also for 12 years at the University of Toronto, where in 2012 she was given an Excellence in Teaching award.
-She also works privately as an editor and writing coach.
-A former actress and a fellow of the Banff Centre’s Literary Journalism program, Beth produces So True, a curated reading series for her long-term students and herself, three times a year at the Black Swan in Toronto.
-Her new memoir Loose Woman: my odyssey from lost to found will be launched on September 9 2020.
+Beth Kaplan (member at large), who holds an MFA in Creative Writing from UBC, launched her second memoir Loose Woman: my odyssey from lost to found in September 2020.
+She’s the author of three previous nonfiction books: a biography, a memoir, and a guide to creative writing that’s the textbook for her courses.
+She has taught memoir and personal essay writing at Ryerson University for 27 years and also for 14 years at the University of Toronto, where in 2012 she was given the Excellence in Teaching award.
+A former actress and a fellow of the Banff Centre’s Literary Journalism program, Beth works privately as an editor and writing coach and produces So True, a curated reading series for her long-term students and herself, three times a year at the Black Swan in Toronto.

 Akberet Beyene (member at large) was born in Asmara, Eritrea.As a journalist for the national Eritrean television station she researched and disseminated stories for both print and television that largely centered on sociopolitical events and human rights, as well as gender and youth issues.
 She holds a diploma in Mass Communications from the University of Asmara, and has participated in short term Journalism courses in Germany and the US.
 For more than a decade she volunteered during the Eritrean struggle for independence from Ethiopia, and has in-depth experience on how gender and power relations played out in post-independent Eritrea.
 As a result of the suppression of media and the accompanying arrest of journalists in Eritrea, she fled to Canada in 2011 where she has been living ever since.